-One Day in Cadiz Itinerary – Top things to do in Cadiz, Spain
+One Day in Cadiz Itinerary – How to Spend a Perfect Day in Cadiz, Spain

-Cadiz is an old city – 4000 years old, to be exact – and it’s said to be the oldest European settlement that’s been continuously inhabited.
+Cadiz is an old city – 4000 years old, to be exact – and it’s said to be the oldest continuously inhabited European settlement.
 It’s also the largest town on the famous Costa de la Luz in Spain, the “Coast of Light.”
 There are a lot of European vacationers that come to the area, but it’s also fantastic for a day trip through the region, for a mix of beaches, culture, and lively entertainment.
+One day in Cadiz will show you vividly why Spain is such an amazing place to visit.

 One day in Cadiz Itinerary